fprochazka/filip-prochazka.com/_posts/2023-05-28-mockbean-is-an-anti-pattern.md

 As a cherry on top, you could write a custom [ErrorProne rule](https://github.com/google/error-prone) that will fail the build if somebody uses the forbidden `@MockBean` by accident (which we did, but more on that some other time).

+One small disclaimer: the demo cannot handle parallel test suites properly, but the problem is not impossible to solve, we just didn't have a need for it.

 ## Conclusion

 This article is mostly about avoiding `@MockBean`, but you can just as easily introduce the same problem by using any other per-test config override.